ely-alamillo/Computer-Architecture-Two/README.md

 # Assignment:

 1. The minimum seek time for an HDD is 9msec, and the maximum seek time is 90msec.
 The block size of this HDD is 4KB.
-How long on average does it take to read 100MB of data?
+How long on average does it take to read 100MB. of data?
-   *
+   * It depends on the operation being processed.
+We should take into consideration if the data is a sequential read, sequential write, random read, or random write.

 2. Describe a TCP/IP packet in detail.
 Describe the header, how many bytes it is, and which components it contains.
 What data can come after the header?
    * The TCP/IP packet is used in communication between mediums.
 TCP is know for assuring packets get where they are intended.
 TCP packets are sent in an unstructured manner and are assembled in order by the receiving medium.
 The headers in the packets are the following.